 The CECR Program funds centres that can build on Canada’s Research and Development (R&D) landscape by matching clusters of academic research expertise with the needs of business, health practitioners and other end users.
 The emphasis of the CECR program is commercialization and the ability to become a centre that is sustainable beyond the CECR grant.

-In the context of the CECR program, commercialization is defined as everything a firm does that transforms knowledge and technology into new goods, processes or services to satisfy market demands.
+In the context of the CECR program, commercialization is defined as the spectrum of activities needed to turn knowledge and/or technology into new or improved goods, processes or services that result in positive socio-economic, health and environmental impacts.
 Sustainability means that centres are able to continue their core activities beyond the CECR funding by establishing a strong business model and partnerships.
 Centres have used a range of models to help them toward sustainability, such as partnerships, memberships, other governments’ support, and other revenues generated by a diversified portfolio of new technologies, products and services.

 The aim of the program is to build on existing infrastructure, networks and resources to enhance commercialization capacity by investing in a portfolio of centres that have a strong sustainability plan and that yield the following benefits:

 Applications from new centres, and the ongoing operations of existing centres are assessed against the three selection criteria outlined below.

 Competitions for CECR funding are launched from time to time.
 Details about the competition process are available here.

 The CECR program uses a comprehensive multi-step review process in which applications are peer-reviewed by Canadian and international experts in specific fields and sectors.

 Applications submitted to the CECR program undergo a detailed review by expert panels, comprised of Canadian and international experts.
 These panels are established by the NCE Secretariat and will evaluate an application according to program criteria, meet with applicants, and produce in-depth written assessments of strengths and weaknesses.